Eronmmer/inventory-app/readme.md

 - `/api/suppliers`: This has GET, POST, PUT and DEL methods.
 They perform CRUD functionalities for an authenticated user's suppliers.

 - `/api/users`: This has POST, PUT and DEL methods.
 They respectively create users, edit users' details and delete users.

->When making requests to edit users' details, make sure they aren't allowed to send whitespace or nothing.
-Also do well to trim responses like username, email address and name among others.

 -----------------